Cooperly/v2flags/README.md

 - [x] [Forge](https://github.com/MinecraftForge/MinecraftForge)
 - [x] [NeoForge](https://github.com/neoforged/NeoForge)
 - [x] Most JVM server software, even non-minecraft (No guarantee, not recommended.)

-Server-Side Stability flags were removed as they were a misrepresentation of what v2flags is capable of.

-The whole premise of these flags is to switch off of an outdated GC while optimizing ZGC for max performance.
-While G1GC did get some additional performance using the additional parameters, it's not really needed in my opinion.

-You can still pull those via commit history if you insist on G1GC based flags (please consider upgrading to modern standards)

 Experiment:
 <br>